-Better for Search Engine Optimisation (SEO)
+Better for Search Engine Optimization (SEO)

-All this flexibility and access to plugins, means you can easily make the necessary adjustments to optimise your blog for search engines.
+All this flexibility and access to plugins, means you can easily make the necessary adjustments to optimize your blog for search engines.
 If you get your SEO right, search engines can bring in really amazing levels of traffic – meaning greater potential revenue.
-Having a self-hosted WordPress blog also means you can get the Yoast SEO Plugin – an incredible FREE plugin that will help you optimise your blog and improve your search engine rankings.
+Having a self-hosted WordPress blog also means you can get the Yoast SEO Plugin – an incredible FREE plugin that will help you optimize your blog and improve your search engine rankings.

 If you get a good host, they can offer incredible support when you get stuck.
 (And if they don’t, you can simply move your website to a host that does offer good support*).
 Additionally, there is usually support available for individual plugins and themes.
 If one plugin or theme developer is not being very helpful, you can simply delete that plugin and get a different plugin to do the same job.
 You are not stuck with only one option!